MintesnotKasu/Coursera-Web-Development-Assignment/README.md

 ## Module-2 Solution

-This is a single and responsive page(desktop view, table view and mobile view).
+This is a single and responsive page(Desktop view, Tablet view and Mobile view).